spencerwooo/substats/README.md

 ## Development

 This is a serverless function deployed on Cloudflare Workers.
-Please check: [How to contribute](https://substats.spencerwoo.com/dev.html) if you want to contribute.
+Please check: [Docs | How to contribute](https://substats.spencerwoo.com/dev.html) if you want to contribute.

 ## Disclaimer